SmirnovEgorRu/xgboost-fast-hist-perf-lab/README.md

-The `hist` method of XGBoost scales poorly on multi-core CPUs: a demo script
+Optimizations of the `hist` method of XGBoost whcih scales poorly on multi-core CPUs
 ============================================================================
 # Overview